 The original plan was to make earrings because the eye pins would be buried in the connecting clay.
 But these would have been too heavy as earrings so I made a pendant instead.

 I used brown Apoxie resin clay, rolled it out flat and cut out a crescent shape using a round polymer clay cutter.
 I then butted all the sections together.
 Easy, right?
 You don't need a full tutorial to get the idea!

 See that blue handled tool in one of the above pictures?
 That is a beeswax tipped stick to help me pick up the small Swarovski chatons and place them on the clay.

 A little Gilders' Paste (Inca Gold) tarted up the brown clay.
 After the clay hardened overnight, I glued a bail behind, threaded a ribbon and cord necklace and voila!

 So this is just one way to combine crystals with natural beads and use resin clay at the same time!
 Tagua beads are very versatile!

 If you'd like to win the $40 worth of tagua beads to create your own awesome designs, please make a comment below.
 Make sure you leave contact info if you do not have an online shop or blog.

 Subscribers need to click on the post title to come to my actual blog.
 Scroll down and enter your comment.
 Pick Name/URL.
 If you don't have a store or blog, leave the URL blank.
-Please leave an email at the very least so I can contact you easily if you win.

 This giveaway is international.